fknop/angular-datepicker/README.md

 control like any other control.
 If a value is already present in the control, it will set it as initial value.
 When the value is updated the control is also updated and set to dirty.
 It is set to `touched` as soon as the datepicker is closed.

+### NgModel

+The datepicker also supports NgModel, which is the alternative to FormControlName.

 #### DatePickerCustomClasses